blueprismo/pomodoro/README.md

 # Intro

-Pomodoro focus timer, with golang in the backend and JS in the frontend.
+Pomodoro focus timer, with golang in the backend and Svelte in the frontend.

 ## TODO